floresjmjr/nutriApp/README.md

 * Express

 ### Database
-* MongoDB (Atlas) - (I thought that a NoSql database would have been more practical considering that I would have otherwise needed to create multiple tables and have multiple primary keys and having to connect them all would be messey.
+* MongoDB (Atlas) - (I thought that a NoSql database would have been more practical considering that I would have otherwise needed to create multiple tables and have multiple primary keys and having to connect them all would be messy).

 ### Deployment
-* Heroku - (Went with heroku as that's what I knew at the time and the CLI is pretty easy to work with and the documentation pretty clear.)
+* Heroku - (CLI is pretty straightword and the documentation is excellent)

 ## Phases
 ### First Phase
+##### Completed
-* Create search and CRUD functionalty (DONE)
+* Create search and CRUD functionalty
-* Allow for food lookup and nutrition lookup (DONE)
+* Allow for food lookup and nutrition lookup
-* Breakdown nutrient info (DONE)
+* Breakdown nutrient info
-* Logs selected food items by quantity and serving size (DONE)
+* Logs selected food items by quantity and serving size

 ### Second Phase
-* Create authentication
-* Store logged items by date and increment
+##### Completed
-* Show breakdown of nutritional info (analysis) using visuals (D3.js, sunburst and bar chart) (DONE)
+* Show breakdown of nutritional info (analysis) using visuals (D3.js, sunburst and bar chart)
+* Show macros by percentage breakdown
+##### Currently In Progress
+* Create authentication through AWS Cognito and AWS Amplify
+##### Planned To Do
+* Store logged items by date and increment date
 * Add in the omega and amino acid data
-* Show macros by percentage breakdown (DONE)

 ## Third Phase
+##### Planned To Do
-* Suggest recipes (or food items) based on nutrients that one is lacking in their diet
+* Suggest recipes (or food items) based on nutrients that one is lacking in their diet (log)
-* Calculate nutritional info of recipe
+* Calculate nutritional info based on specific measurements and ingredients of a given receipe
 * Import nutritional info through the barcode